Kong/kong/CONTRIBUTING.md

 the community (with various technical backgrounds), and a guide/reference for contributors and maintainers.

+Please have a look at our [Community Pledge](./COMMUNITY_PLEDGE.md) to understand how we work with our open source contributors!

 Consult the Table of Contents below, and jump to the desired section.

 ## Table of Contents